wellmadehq/writing/Leads.md

 > In the last month, both Apple and Google had press conferences showing off their new operating systems.
 Both were met with a resounding “meh” followed by outcries that Apple’s just an imitator these days.
 Here’s an unpopular opinion: I don’t care.

+> In Britain, a beloved institution is facing calls for a radical overhaul.
+No, not the monarchy, or the House of Lords, or the BBC, or even the unwritten constitution.
+The pillar of culture currently being agonized over, upon which the nation’s identity rests, is the James Bond franchise, and the question of which actor might next be chosen to play the titular spy.
+Will Brits finally be ready to cast aside old prejudices and embrace diversity?
+Might the next 007 be … a redhead?

 # General fact, personalalized contradiction